Types of Pronoun

 REFLEXIVE PRONOUN

-A reflexive pronoun always acts as an object, not as subject, and it expresses inter-influence between a subject and the object.
+A reflexive pronoun always acts as an object, not as a subject, and it expresses inter-influence between a subject and an object.

 Persons | Subjects | Reflexive Pronouns | |